Savager3435/BP3/README.md

 To use it run the **prereq.batch** file to install all prerequisites.
 Then open a new terminal where the script is located by erasing the adress of the folder and typing "cmd".
 Once the terminal is open type BP3.py and follow the directions on the screen.

-Currently there is an issue that causes the re-run functionality to ignore userinput after being ran once.
-To stop the script you can type
+There used to be an issue that would cause the re-run functionality to ignore user-input after being ran once.
+It has been fixed but you can still stop the script by typing
-**"dev_exit"** and the script will end.
+**"dev_exit"**.

 ## **BP3 Discord Bot Information**

-Currently supports Bitcoin, Ethereum, XRP, Stellar, and Chainlink a lot more are planned Results are webscraped from Coindesk, results may not be 100% accurate but they will be fairly close to the real deal.
+Currently supports Bitcoin, Ethereum, XRP, Stellar, and Chainlink a lot more are planned

+Results are webscraped from Coindesk, results may not be 100% accurate but they will usually be pretty close to the real prices.

 When setting up the bot for your own usage you will need to create a new discord application and create your own discord bot token.
-The area to input your token is at the very bottom of the DiscordBot_Public file.
+The area to input your token is at the very bottom of the **DiscordBot_Public** file.

 To trigger a command use the "$" prefix.
 Commands are NOT case sensitive.